Essay: ⚠️ Attention, It's Exactly What We Need and Don't Have

 The next hurdle is how to get people to pay attention to your work and ultimately, how to sustain that attention.

 It’s always been hard but with the invention of the Internet, mobile phones, and streaming services, our attention as a society has never been more fragmented, scrambled, stretched, smothered, sliced, and diced.
 It’s exhausting, isn’t it?

 I made a little audio short this week as I was pondering the commoditization of our attention.
 I think it’s pretty fun and creepy.
-You can listen to it here.
+You can check it out here:

 Stretched to the Point of Breaking?